hailelagi/hailelagi.com/content/posts/a-peek-into-the-beam.md

 [[12]](#references) handles the heavy lifting within the main thread, resources are simply not shared and asynchronous failures caught with lots and lots of defensive programming.

-### Actor Model vs csp routines (goroutines)
+### Actor Model vs Communicating sequential processes (goroutines)
-In some ways erlang and go share some features of their concurrent model - leverage better a symmetric multiprocessing architecture with the core key difference eloquently expressed by a deceptively simple philosophy:
+In some ways erlang and go share some features of their concurrent model - both leveraging the symmetric multiprocessing architecture with the key difference eloquently expressed by a deceptively simple philosophy:
 ```
 Do not communicate by sharing memory; instead, share memory by communicating
 ```
 Goroutines are analogous to "processes" being a lightweight "unit" of computation, however they have no identity(pid).
-This isolation ensures the only way data moves is through a "channel", a departure from the concept of a mailbox that keeps track of immutable internal state, a channel serves the purpose of message passing between anonymous actors.
+This isolation ensures the only way data moves is through a "channel", a departure from the concept of a mailbox that keeps track of immutable internal state, a channel serves the purpose of message passing between anonymous routines.

 By opening a channel to some forgotten computation you can peek it's state and enforce synchronisation.